zonemaster/zonemaster/README.md

 MacOs            | Firefox | 65
 MacOs            | Chrome  | 73

-Zonemaster was tested manually or with testing tools.
+Zonemaster GUI was tested manually or with testing tools.
 See the [Zonemaster-gui repository](https://github.com/zonemaster/zonemaster-gui) for more details.

 ## Localization